-Internet domain names have now become much more valuable in today’s world as owning one is the first step towards establishing your own branding.
-Since domain names are so important, how exactly can we keep them safe?
+Internet domain names have now become much more valuable in today’s world as owning one is the first step towards establishing your branding.
+Since domain names are so important, how exactly can protect your domain name?

 Read on to find out the 3 basic ways to protect your domain name.